-- 15.22 Uses within the setback of a agricultural/non-agricultural interface area may include: - a. landscaping, berms, landscaped storm water ponds, natural wetlands, trails, and linear parks; and - b. surface parking where the parking is hidden from view by berms and/or landscaping. - 15.23 Any proposed landscaping proposed within an agricultural/non-agricultural interface area shall be of appropriate species and design so as to not adversely affect agricultural operations.
+- 14.21 Uses within the setback of an agricultural/ non-agricultural interface area may include: - a) landscaping, berms, landscaped storm water ponds, natural wetlands, trails, and linear parks; and - b) surface parking of an appropriate design where the parking is hidden from view by berms and/or landscaping. - 14.22 Any landscaping proposed within an agricultural/non-agricultural interface area shall be of appropriate species and design so as to not adversely affect agricultural operations.
 A landscape plan shall be prepared for the setback as part of a local plan that addresses the County's Land Use Bylaw and the Agricultural Boundary Design Guidelines.